Broadwater School

-Each house has tutor groups with students from the five school years and competes in sport and other events.

 Specialist staff

 The school has Speech, Language and Communications Needs ('SCLN') and SEN departments to improve education for children who struggle in communication and in an educational setting respectively.
 SEN children are totally integrated into all aspects of the school community.

 Community resources

 Academic, community group and charity group uses

 The classrooms and specialist facilities such as the technology and food rooms are used for adult education.
 The assembly hall and classrooms may be hired at the school's discretion for fundraising or community group talks.

 Music and performance

 The school has internal and external concerts as the main centre for the South West Surrey Music Centre.
 Year groups arrange local and West End theatre trips and it has staged productions.